$\texttt{immrax}$: A Parallelizable and Differentiable Toolbox for Interval Analysis and Mixed Monotone Reachability in JAX: Applications

 In this example, we use Automatic Differentiation to solve a robust optimal control problem in the embedding space of a nonlinear pendulum.
-In particular, we provide and discuss the relevant \immrax code needed to build an objective function with robust constraints, automatically create and compile functions evaluating their gradients, Jacobians, and Hessians, and finally setup an interior point minimization problem to find a locally optimal solution using IPOPT.
+In particular, we provide and discuss the relevant \immrax code needed to build an objective function with robust constraints, automatically create and compile functions evaluating their gradients, Jacobians, and Hessians, and finally setup an IPOPT minimization problem to find a locally optimal solution.

 Consider the dynamics of a forced, damped pendulum

 with $m=0.15\mathrm{kg}$, $l=0.5\mathrm{m}$, $b=0.1\mathrm{N\cdot m \cdot s}$, and $g=9.81\mathrm{m}/\mathrm{s}^2$.
 The torque $\tau := (1 + w)u$, where $u\in\R$ is the desired torque input and $w\in[\ulw,\olw] := [-0.02,0.02]$ is a bounded multiplicative disturbance on the control input.
 We implement this as a $2$-state system with $x := (\theta, \dot{\theta})$,